Sienci-Labs/Resources/README.md

 1. Doing all this, the text from the template should stay **bolded**

 Once done, you can begin writing.
 Please keep in mind the same rules as when **[making changes](#making-changes)**, then submit your page as a new branch for review.

+If you encounter any other quirks, refer to the docs of the plugin being used to sync these pages to WordPress <https://www.aakashweb.com/docs/git-it-write/>.

 <style>
 ul.dashed {
   list-style-type: none;